-"Since Mary's Meals came to the school, 315 children have enrolled and more are progressing from grade 7 to grade 8 because they are stronger.
+"Since Mary's Meals came to the school, 315 children have enrolled and more are progressing from grade seven to grade eight because they are stronger.
 School completion rates are normally low so this is good news!"

 Maureen Shawa is a volunteer cook at Chamasongwe Primary School also in Chipata.
 She has five children at the school and cooks alongside other parents and grandparents who volunteer to help serve Mary's Meals to the school children of the local district.

-She said, "I am happy that Mary's Meals have come to our school.
+Maureen said, "I am happy that Mary's Meals has come to our school.
 As long as Mary's Meals is here we won't stop cooking.
 We are all working together.
 The programme depends on the community, the school, the pupils and Mary's Meals all working together.